BounceCheckBounceCheck

 • DMARC (Domain-based Message Authentication, Reporting and Conformance): Builds on SPF and DKIM by telling receiving servers what to do when authentication fails (quarantine, reject, or allow).
 DMARC also provides reporting so you can monitor authentication results.

-Work with your IT team to connect your email sending domain by adding these records to your Domain Name Server.
-This makes your emails look more authentic to email filters.
+Work with your IT team to add these records to your DNS.
 If your organization uses a DMARC policy, make sure all necessary records are updated when you add new sending services.

 4. Perfect the Opt-In Process